SuperDotNet/superdotnet.run/content/Philosophy.md

 ### Data Formats

-A goal of this project is to also address a significant within our development community, that of data formats.
+A goal of this project is to also address a significant deficiency within our development community, that of data formats.
 Ultimately, *data formats describe an object graph*.
 This idea seems to be a lost, unknown, or at the very least very much misunderstood concept within our community.
 The goal here is to enable users of Super.NET to use *any* supported data format, and to easily build additionally providers to enable other formats not natively supported.

 To start, the following formats are recognized and *should* be supported from the initial version: